mikhaillav/gm0/source/docs/awards/award-types.rst

 - **The Think Award** recognizes teams who masterfully document their team's process and ROBOT using their PORTFOLIO.
 - **Judges' Choice Award** recognizes a team whose unique efforts, performance, or dynamics merit recognition, but does not fit into any of the other award categories.

-Of all the awards, this one is arguably the most subjective, as it is about how good does a team does overall, including and how much they weigh outreach as compared to robot performance along with documentation.

 Inspire Award
 ~~~~~~~~~~~~~